-Spring for Music / REF Music Fund
+Spring for Music Opportunities Program

-In Rochester, hundreds of donors have chosen to donate them to city school students through REF's Spring for Music program.
+Help a student discover the joy of instrumental music.
+Just where do your old musical instruments go?
+In Rochester, hundreds of donors have chosen to donate them to city school students.
 The generosity of these donors has created great opportunities for city students.
-Since the program's launch in 2005, more than 1000 musical instruments have been donated from throughout Monroe County, New York state and beyond.
+Since the program's launch in 2005, more than 1600 musical instruments have been donated from throughout Monroe County, New York state and beyond.

 If you are a Rochester City School District educator with a student who has specific musical challenges REF supporters might be able to address, please contact REF at 271-5790 or firstname.lastname@example.org.